CopperEgg/metrics-plugins/README.md

 Copy the example config into config.yml, and edit with your favorite editor:

-    cp config-example.yml config.yml; nano config.yml
+    cp config-example.yml config.yml
+    nano config.yml

-  - Enter your CopperEgg User API Key:  replace "[your api key here]" with your api key, found in the settings tab of app.copperegg.com.
+  - Enter your CopperEgg User API Key:  replace "YOUR\_APIKEY" with your api key, found in the settings tab of app.copperegg.com.
-  - Enter your AWS access_key_id: replace "YourAWSAccessKey" with your aws access key id.
+  - Enter your AWS access\_key\_id: replace "YourAWSAccessKey" with your aws access key id.
-  - Enter your AWS secret_access_key: replace "SuperSecretAWSKeyGoesHere" with your aws secret access key.
+  - Enter your AWS secret\_access\_key: replace "SuperSecretAWSKeyGoesHere" with your aws secret access key.
   - Optionally, change your custom dashboard name, by replacing "AWS Monitoring".
   - Optionally, remove any of the aws services that you do NOT want to monitor from the list:
     - elb